amcginlay/eks-demos/doc/16-ca/README.md

 This section assumes that the `echo-frontend` app is deployed and scaled to 3 instances.

 Our two-node cluster cannot run an infinite number of pods.
-If we scale our deployment beyond the capacity of the current nodes then any pods which cannot be scheduled will be set to a Pending state until circumstances change.
+If you scale your deployment beyond the capacity of the current nodes then any pods which cannot be scheduled will be set to a Pending state until circumstances change.
 The [Cluster Autoscaler (CA)](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) monitors for Pending pods that failed to run due to insufficient resources and attempts to resolve the situation by scaling-up the number of available nodes and scaling them back when the pressure recedes.

 Install the CA following documented best practices for EKS.